 Owning a business is not for everyone.
 It requires passion to persevere through the inevitable ebbs and flows that are the basic building blocks of any business.
 Before opening a coffee shop, be sure you possess the right amount of passion to succeed.

 Any business owner will tell you that going into business can be one of life’s greatest gambles.
 On the flip side, owning your own business can also reap huge rewards.
 The difference of the two results does not stem from whether one business was founded on the premise of good luck or not.
-Success is a result of hard work, discipline, and determination.
-These work habits need to be the main ingredients when constructing your blueprint to success, also known as your business plan.

 Anyone who goes into business without a plan in place is doomed for failure.

 Consider the significance of your business plan as important as a compass to any captain.
 How does one steer the ship when they don’t know where to go?
 Your business plan will guide you on your path, creating a clear presentation for you to share with partners and investors.
-Your business plan will define your mission as a company, along with the qualities that make up your potential clientele.
-Remember to include these major components when writing your business plan:

-• Behold the power of proofreading – You may not be an English major, but don’t underestimate the value of proofreading your business plan.
+• Behold the power of proofreading – You may not be an English major but don’t underestimate the value of proofreading your business plan.
 The last thing you want is grammatical errors when presenting your plan before very important eyes that may be deciding whether to invest in you.

 • Don’t be afraid to ask for advice – Writing a business plan can feel very unnerving at first, considering it may require you to fill in information that you’re not quite sure of.
 Just like any journey in life, don’t be afraid to ask those who have been there before.
 Learning to ask is part of the voyage.

 Once you have your business plan in place, it’s time to hit the ground running.
 Start by building your brand, presenting your plan to investors, and finalizing all the paperwork including location, employees, and the date you plan to open.
-As soon as you have your address it’s time to promote your coffee shop to the world.
-Avoid the mistake made by new business owners who wait until they open to promote.

 Promoting your coffee shop gets across your message to the public.

 You are the advocate and voice of your coffee shop.
 Renting out a building, putting a sign out front, and coffee in a pot is not going to generate traffic into your coffee shop, come opening day.
 You have to communicate who you are and what people are missing, never having sipped from your coffee cup.
-Major promotion prior to opening day is well worth your time.
-Here are a few promotional ideas to consider:

-• Silly, little sidewalk sign – If your shop is located in a busy strip mall, perhaps you can place a sidewalk sign outside in view that announces your coffee shop, the opening date, and a funny little saying that can bring a smile and attention to the kind of charm a future customer can expect from your shop.
+• Silly, little sidewalk sign – If your shop is located in a busy strip mall, perhaps you can place a sidewalk sign outside-in view that announces your coffee shop, the opening date, and a funny little saying that can bring a smile and attention to the kind of charm a future customer can expect from your shop.

-• Get active on social media – Take your future prospects behind the scenes with you by going live on social media.
-This is a powerful way to gain a following, bring interest, and spread information about your coffee shop, the day you are going to open and when people can join in on all the excitement.
+• Get active on social media – Take your prospects behind the scenes with you by going live on social media.
+This is a powerful way to gain a following, bring interest, and spread information about your coffee shop, the day you are going to open, and when people can join in on all the excitement.

 Sharing the news of opening your coffee shop is critical to the results of your opening numbers.
 Putting energy into your promotion creates momentum that will continue to build as you continue to promote.
 The best way to promote your coffee shop is by getting out in the world and telling people about it.
-Word-of-mouth is an effective advertisement strategy and you are your best spokesperson.
-Networking within your community and local businesses is your best place to start promoting your coffee shop.
-People around you won’t know you exist unless you tell them.

-Attend local festivals, set up a booth at your neighborhood farmer’s market or art walk.
+Attend local festivals, set up a booth at your neighborhood farmer’s market, or art walk.
 Visit businesses and office buildings nearby or check out some networking groups that meet in your area.
 Networking can be as easy as being aware of the people who gather near your coffee shop.
-Being warm, friendly and inviting is a pertinent aspect to the flavor of coffee you may serve, so be sure to extend the message of your coffee shop into your networking endeavors.
-Keep in mind:

 • You are your own walking billboard – When out talking about your coffee shop in public, don’t forget that you’re representing your coffee shop, not necessarily you the individual.
 Keep things fun, yet, professional.
-People will associate the caliber of your coffee by the way you represent yourself.
+People will associate the caliber of your coffee with the way you represent yourself.

-• Utilize your time wisely – Networking parties can become quite time consuming, but can also be rather rewarding when done efficiently.
+• Utilize your time wisely – Networking parties can become quite time-consuming, but can also be rather rewarding when done efficiently.
 Have a clear plan in mind, target your key people, pick your next tier, and simply engage with everyone else.
 Luckily for you, the majority of people love coffee.

 • Network alone to be more productive – The whole point of networking is to meet new people.
 This can be rather challenging while attending a networking event with someone you know; people tend to stick together and avoid talking with new people.
 Attend the event alone to be more productive.

 Owning a coffee shop requires a passion for people.
 It requires building relationships and a reputation of being warm and inviting to a wide range of diverse coffee drinkers.
 Some of the most important relationships formed are going to be between you and your baristas, wait staff, servers, or any other employee that you hire to work for you.
-Hiring the right personalities with work ethic, and the ability to meet the needs of running a coffee shop seamlessly requires your utmost attention.

 Hiring the right people for the job is one of the most important tasks you have as the owner of a coffee shop.
 Your staff is the heart and personality of what makes your shop come alive.
 Hiring the wrong people can dramatically change the results of your overall success.
-Taking time to watch and observe each potential candidate demonstrating several different aspects of operation is one of the greatest investments you can make.
-A few suggestions when developing your team are:

 • Unnecessary waste can cost you – Simple waste of inventory can add up quickly in a coffee shop, costing you money and making zero profits.
-It’s important when you’re just opening up to catch bad habits, and nip them in the bud.
+It’s important when you’re just opening up to catch bad habits and nip them in the bud.
 Train your team to use only as needed to develop healthy habits.

 • Create uniformed quality amongst staff – As your team begins to develop, you’ll find one barista has a knack for steaming up a latte, while another has perfected the blend of espresso-based delight.
 Make time for each to share their technique, setting the bar for a consistent, quality taste.